Lockheed C-141 Starlifter: Origins

 During March 1961, Lockheed's submission was selected as the winner.
 President John F. Kennedy's first official act after his inauguration was to order the development of the Lockheed 300 on 13 March 1961, placing an initial contract for five aircraft for test and evaluation, to be designated the C-141.
 One unusual aspect of the aircraft was that it was designed to meet both military and civil airworthiness standards.
 The prototype C-141A serial number 61-2775 was manufactured and assembled in record time, having been rolled out of Lockheed's factory at Marietta, Georgia on 22 August 1963.
 It was also the first aircraft to be designed and produced at the plant that would go into full-rate production.
 The prototype performed its maiden flight on 17 December of that year, coinciding with the 60th anniversary of the Wright brothers' first flight.

-In conjunction with the USAF, Lockheed subjected the prototype to an intensive flight testing programme, which would involve five testing and evaluation aircraft.
+In conjunction with the USAF, Lockheed subjected the prototype to an intensive flight testing program, which would involve five testing and evaluation aircraft.
 The first delivery of a production C-141 occurred during April 1965.
-Over the course of three years, a total of 284 C-141s were manufactured, not including the five aircraft constructed solely for testing purposes.
-Production of new-build C-141s was terminated during February 1968.
+Over the course of three years, a total of 284 C-141s were manufactured, excluding five aircraft constructed for testing purposes.
+Production of new-build C-141s ended in February 1968.